AUSTRALIAN OPEN 2021: Serena tries for No. 24; Barty’s back

 Last 5 Australian Opens: 2020-3rd, 2019-QF, 2018-DNP, 2017-W, 2016-RU

 Aces: A 24th Grand Slam singles title would equal Margaret Court for most in tennis history; Williams holds the record of 23 in the professional era. ...
-Pulled out of an Australian Open tuneup tournament before the semifinals, citing a right shoulder issue; given that she rarely plays the week before a Grand Slam tournament, that might have just been to avoid too much work before the main event. ...
+Pulled out of an Australian Open tuneup tournament before the semifinals, citing a right shoulder issue; given that she rarely plays the week before a Grand Slam tournament, that might have just been to avoid too much work before the main event.
+She said the next day she felt confident it would be fine. ...
 Last year’s third-round loss to Wang Qiang was Williams’ earliest exit at Melbourne Park in 14 years.

 Matchup to Watch For: Could face powerful Aryna Sabalenka, who is seeded No. 7, in the fourth round.